tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 # Azure Time Series Insights query syntax

-This document describes the request format for Time Series Insights REST query API.
-Query requests must be in JSON format.
-The request JSON payload should be created using our JSON format guidelines found below.
+This document describes query request format and syntax for the Azure Time Series Insights General Availability [Query API](ga-query-api.md).

+> [!TIP]
+> * Review the [Azure REST API Reference](./https://docs.microsoft.com/rest/api/azure/) to learn more about making HTTP requests in Azure.
+> * Review [Authentication and authorization](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-authentication-and-authorization) for HTTP request headers and parameters required in Azure Time Series Insights.

+## Summary

+> [!IMPORTANT]
+> * Query requests must be in JSON format.
+> * HTTP request payloads made to the [Query API](ga-query-api.md) should conform to the format specified in this document.

 The language is subdivided into the following elements:

-* Scalar expressions, which produce scalar values.
+* *Scalar* expressions that produce scalar values.
-* Scalar functions, which produce scalar values.
+* *Scalar* functions that return scalar values.
-* Aggregate expressions, used to partition collections of events and compute measures over the partitions.
+* *Aggregate* expressions that are used to partition collections of events and compute measures over the partitions.
-* Clauses, which form constituent components of input JSON query and also can be a part of expressions.
+* *Clauses* that form constituent components of JSON queries or be a part of an expression.

-## Getting started

-To get started, see the [Azure Time Series Insights query API](ga-query-api.md) and [Create the request](https://docs.microsoft.com/rest/api/azure/index#create-the-request) from the Azure REST API reference.
-These topics step you through the REST API request/response pair, how to register your client application with Azure Active Directory to secure REST requests, and how to create and send REST requests, handle responses, and parse query results.

 ## Data model

-The Time Series Insights query API operates on data stored as individual **events** within an environment.
-Each event is a set of property name and value pairs.
+The Azure Time Series Insights query API operates on data stored as individual ***events*** within an environment.
+Each event is a set of ***property name*** and ***value*** pairs.

 ### Event properties

 Event properties can be of one of the following primitive types: **Bool**, **DateTime**, **Double**, or **String**.
-Original event source formats may support a larger set of value types, in which case Time Series Insights ingress maps them to the closest primitive types.
 All primitive types are nullable.

+> [!NOTE]
+> Customized event source formats may support a larger set of value types.
+Azure Time Series Insights will infer the closest primitive type and cast customized types to them at ingress.

 All events have the following built-in properties with predefined name and type: